Europe is sleepwalking into another world war

 Much of what was later attributed to European exceptionalism (from the scientific revolution of the 16th century to the industrial revolution in the 19th century) cannot be understood, nor would it have been possible, without those centuries-old exchanges.
 The war in Ukraine — especially if it goes on for too long — runs the risk not only of amputating one of Europe’s historic powers (Russia), but also of isolating it from the rest of the world, notably from China.

-The world is far bigger than what you get to see through European or North American lenses.
-Seeing through these lenses, Europeans have never felt so strong, so close to their larger partner, so sure of standing on the right side of history, with the whole planet being run by the rules of the “liberal order”, a world finally feeling strong enough to go forth sometime soon and conquer — or at least neutralise — China, after having destroyed China’s main partner, Russia.
+The world is bigger than what you get to see through European or North American lenses.
+Seeing through these lenses, Europeans have never felt so strong, so close to their larger partner, so sure of standing on the right side of history, with the whole planet being run by the rules of the “liberal order”, a world finally feeling strong enough to go forth sometime soon and conquer (or at least neutralise) China, after having destroyed China’s main partner, Russia.

 Seeing through non-European lenses, on the other hand, Europe and the US stand haughtily all but alone, probably capable of winning one battle, but on their way to certain defeat in the war of history.
 More than half of the world’s population lives in countries that have decided not to join the sanctions against Russia.
 Many of the United Nations member states that voted (rightly) against the illegal invasion of Ukraine did so based on their historical experience, which consisted of being invaded, not by Russia, but rather by the US, England, France or Israel.